ernestobaezf/ltoolkit/README.md

 # Laravel Toolkit

-This is a laravel package to save time by implementing a lot of common action when creating (mainly) and API oriented application following different design patterns.
+This is a laravel package to save time by implementing a lot of common action when creating (mainly) an API oriented application following different design patterns.
 Here you can find the basics for:

 * Service providers